National holidays in the United States are often taken for granted. I want to help change that and provide legitimate information to others.

 An interesting tidbit of information about Veterans Day is that the date was actually changed from November 11th to the fourth Monday in October.
 This was declared in 1968 to begin in 1971.
-Gerald Ford changed the date back to November 11th because of its significance in 1975.
+Gerald Ford changed the date back to November 11th in 1975 because of its significance.

 Other Countries and Veterans Day